joekrinke15/blog/_posts/2020-09-01-EulerProject.md

     return(prob_dict)

 ```
 If we assume each player's dice rolls are independent, the chance of that combination of rolls occurring is just the two probabilties multiplied together.
 The next two functions work together to produce a matrix of the joint probabilities of rolling various sums.
+The first creates two arrays containing the probability of each outcome for both players.
+The second takes those two arrays and produces a matrix of joint probabilities.

 ```Python3
 #Create an array of outcomes and a list of their associated probabilities of occurance.